My love for old-school matches came from Pa Ingalls. He always struck his match across the hearth to light his pipe.

 I was not alone.
 And, isn’t that the greatest feeling?

-My family rebelled; what was wrong with the Bic lighter with the convenient extended arm to light candles?
+As expected, my family rebelled; what was wrong with the Bic lighter with the convenient extended arm to light candles?

-I bought a few boxes of matches at Kroger (in the seasonal aisle) and stored them in a mason jar.
+- few boxes of matches at Kroger (in the seasonal aisle) and stored them in a mason jar.